wilkster/SnipShape/Readme.md

 ## Requirements

-Autohotkey 2.1 Alpha 14 or later
+Autohotkey 2.1 Alpha 14 or later (some 2.1 features are used including structures)

 ## Installation